Vaei/PredictedMovement/README.md

 Once that is complete, you simply need to call the equivalent input function.

 ### Stamina
-Add a `void CalcStamina(float DeltaTime)` function to your `UCharacterMovementComponent` and call it before Super after overriding `CalcVelocity`.
+Add a void `CalcStamina(float DeltaTime)` function to your `UCharacterMovementComponent` and call it before Super after overriding `CalcVelocity`.

-From your new `CalcStamina` function you can then modify stamina.
-Eg. `SetStamina(GetStamina() + (10.f * DeltaTime));` will regenerate the stamina.

-`CalcVelocity` stems from `PerformMovement` and is called from all primary physics loops that have sub-ticks between frames for incredibly high accuracy. `PerformMovement` should suffice if you have a reason to not update stamina between ticks.

-Read `UStaminaMovement.h` for the rest.
+You will want to implement what happens based on the stamina yourself, eg. override `GetMaxSpeed` to move slowly when `bStaminaDrained`.

+Override `OnStaminaChanged` to call (or not) `SetStaminaDrained` based on the needs of your project.
+Most games will want to make use of the drain state to prevent rapid sprint re-entry on tiny amounts of regenerated stamina.
+However, unless you require the stamina to completely refill before sprinting again, then you'll want to override `OnStaminaChanged` and change `FMath::IsNearlyEqual(Stamina, MaxStamina)` to multiply `MaxStamina` by the percentage that must be regained before re-entry (eg. `MaxStamina0.1f is 10%`).

+Nothing is presumed about regenerating or draining stamina, if you want to implement those, do it in `CalcVelocity` or at least `PerformMovement` - `CalcVelocity` stems from `PerformMovement` but exists within the physics subticks for greater accuracy.

+If used with sprinting, `OnStaminaDrained()` should be overridden to call `USprintMovement::UnSprint()`.
+If you don't do this, the greater accuracy of `CalcVelocity` is lost because it cannot stop sprinting between frames.

+You will need to handle any changes to `MaxStamina`, it is not predicted here.

 GAS can modify the Stamina (by calling `SetStamina()`, nothing special required) and it shouldn't desync, however if you have any delay between the ability activating and the stamina being consumed it will likely desync; the solution is to call `GetCharacterMovement()->FlushServerMoves()` from the Character.
 It is worthwhile to expose this to blueprint.

-You might want to expose Stamina to blueprint from your derived `ACharacter`, possible with multicast delegates that blueprints can bind to, to update the UI.
+This is not designed to work with blueprint, at all, anything you want exposed to blueprint you will need to do it Better yet, add accessors from your Character and perhaps a broadcast event for UI to use.

+This solution is provided by Cedric 'eXi' Neukirchen and has been repurposed for net predicted Stamina.

 ### Strafe
-No guidelines are available for this, if you need strafing then use the events found in `StrafeMovement.h` to determine your implementation strategy.
+Strafe is a shell intended for changing to and from a strafing state, however the actual implementation of "what strafe does" is highly dependant on a project, so override the functions and define the behaviour yourself.

+Generally `AStrafeCharacter::OnStartStrafe` might change `bUseControllerRotationYaw = true` and `bOrientRotationToMovement = false` then and `AStrafeCharacter::OnEndStrafe` would change them back.

+Alternatively you could override any `ACharacter` and `UCharacterMovementComponent` functions that use `bUseControllerRotationYaw` or `bOrientRotationToMovement` and check `IsStrafing`, but that implementation will be more advanced and often unnecessary.

 ## Changelog

+### 1.0.1.0
+Removed stamina inheritance from sprint
+Fixed CanSprint() being used unnecessarily, CanSprintInCurrentState is utilized properly here Moved sprint input checking to virtual func `IsSprintWithinAllowableInputAngle` Sprint checks 3D velocity on ground, replaced magic number with UPROPERTY `VelocityCheckMitigatorSprinting` Moved implementations out of headers
+Greatly improved comments
+(Thanks to cedric & vori for the code review)

 ### 1.0.0.2
 Fixed issue where stamina corrections were being overwritten